Multiage Preschool/PreK Curriculum

 Fine Motor Skills: Not all incoming Preschoolers have had experience with fine motor activities such as cutting, stringing beads, using tweezers, or holding a pencil.
 Our Handwriting Without Tears curriculum, developed by an occupational therapist, is designed to teach each child the parts of the face and body in a way that assists with drawing.
 We also utilize a wide range of activities to strengthen each child’s hand and encourage the appropriate tripod grasp (rather than fist).

 Gross Motor Skills: Our campus and playground are well suited to helping children use their large muscles in climbing, sliding, marching, running, skipping, jumping, and digging.
-Additionally, our students take Physical Education once a week to hone in on balance, coordination, and stamina.
+Additionally, our students take Physical Education to hone in on balance, coordination, and stamina.

 We believe children need the time and space to settle into their surroundings and develop relationships with peers and teachers.
 We do not send home daily behavior reports, but are very accessible to families through email and phone.
 Teachers connect with parents in a Hopes and Fears conference in September to discuss goals and concerns.
 Six weeks into the program, we send home a short progress report to document how things are going.
 We utilize phone calls, emails, and live conversations to stay in touch about whether things are on track and share anecdotes about your child's learning experiences.